Epidural Hematoma in Emergency Medicine Treatment & Management

 Administer IV crystalloids to maintain adequate blood pressure.

-Intubation, sedation, and neuromuscular blockade per protocol.
-There is some suggestion of increased mortality with prehospital intubation in retrospective reviews of trauma patients with moderate-to-severe head injury compared with patients intubated in the ED.
-Bag-valve-mask ventilation with good technique may be of more benefit to brain injured patients than prehospital intubation.
+Perform intubation, sedation, and neuromuscular blockade per protocol.
+There is some suggestion of increased mortality with prehospital intubation in retrospective reviews of trauma patients with moderate-to-severe head injury compared to patients intubated in the ED.
+Bag-valve-mask ventilation with good technique may be of greater benefit than prehospital intubation for brain-injured patients.

 Emergency Department Care